Watch Katie Porter clash with Postmaster General Louis DeJoy, who doesn’t know basic USPS rates

 — Pod Save America (@PodSaveAmerica) August 24, 2020

-Perhaps most alarmingly, the postmaster general said he was not responsible for decommissioning 671 massive mail processing machines, which has slowed the delivery of mail, and could potentially slow the delivery of ballots in states where they must be delivered to election officials by or on Election Day.
+Perhaps most alarmingly, the postmaster general said he was not responsible for decommissioning 671 massive mail-processing machines, which has slowed the delivery of mail and could potentially slow the delivery of ballots in states where they must be delivered to election officials by or on Election Day.
 DeJoy said those changes were in motion before he took his place atop the agency.
 Nor would he commit to recommissioning the machines, which were spread over 49 states and represented 10% of the total number of machines.

 DeJoy said last week that the USPS would put a number of belt-tightening measures on hold until after the election, but the damage may have already been done.